The Debate Over Teacher Pension Plans

 The debates about teacher pensions and pension reform are likely to continue.
 States are looking for ways to cut funding in many areas.
 Teachers and other public sector employees will be the first to feel the effects of those reforms.

 Have you taken a look at our pension plan lately?
 Are you a new teacher dealing with a hybrid plan?
-Let me know what you think.
-I love hearing from you.

 If you enjoyed this article, please share it a friend or colleague!